 If you believe you might be at risk of developing osteoporosis, you should speak to your GP.
 They may recommend that you get a DEXA scan, which is a painless and non-invasive X-ray that measures bone density.

-You can also learn more about different ways to protect your bones in our article; 9 ways to improve bone health.
-Or, to find out more about dealing with osteoporosis, read our article; Osteoporosis: symptoms, treatment, and prevention.
-And for more information on how to take care of your bone health, head over to the Royal Osteoporosis Society (ROS) website.
+You can also learn more about how to protect your bones in our article: 9 ways to improve bone health.
+Or, to find out more about osteoporosis, have a read of our article: Osteoporosis: symptoms, treatment, and prevention.
+For more information on how to take care of your bone health, head over to the Royal Osteoporosis Society (ROS) website.

 6. Breast cancer screening